 Multiple V2X Application Servers may be involved in the V2X communication, each providing particular V2X services and/or serving a particular geographical region.
 Therefore, the V2X Application Server address information as specified in clause 5.1.3.1 can contain multiple servers' information.
 When multiple V2X Application Servers are configured, the application layer will choose the proper V2X Application Server to use.

 When localized V2X Application Servers are deployed, Anycast may be used to conceal the server change from the UE.
-In this case, a FQDN is configured for a large region, e.g. the entire PLMN, and the UE only needs to resolve it once to an Anycast address.
-The UPF is responsible for routing the traffic to the appropriate local V2X Application Servers based on Anycast address.
+In this case, a FQDN is configured for a large region, e.g. the entire PLMN, and the UE only needs to resolve it once to get an Anycast address.
+Mechanism described in Annex A applies for this case, in which SMF selects a UPF based on DNAI, and the UPF is responsible for routing the traffic to the appropriate local V2X Application Servers based on Anycast address.
+If SMF provides to the UPF the traffic steering policy corresponding to the DNAI generated based on the AF input, the UPF shall route the traffic to the appropriate local V2X Application Server based on the traffic steering policy.